purva2124/SKILLLAB_PROR-2026-TechWizards/README.md

 ## 18.2 Technical Reflection

-What did you learn about:

-- electronics,
-- coding,
-- mechanisms,
-- fabrication,
-- integration?

-**Response:**

 **Electronics:**
 We learned how to interface hardware components like a webcam with the Raspberry Pi and ensure stable power supply and connectivity.
 We also understood practical issues such as hardware reliability and system setup.